DrishyaMody/student2/_posts/2023-08-31-pythonnb_IPYNB_2_.md

 score=0
 ```

-    What is your name?sss
+    What is your name?sDrishya
-    Hi sss!
+    Hi Drishya!
 Are you ready for the quiz!